michelmbem/AddyScript/docs/expressions.md

 From the lowest to the highest priority, we have:

 1. Assignment: =, +=, -=, \*=, /=, %=, \*\*=, &=, \|=, ^=, &lt;&lt;=, &gt;&gt;=, ??=
 2. The conditional ternary operator: ?:
 3. Conditional binary operators: &amp;, \|, ^, &amp;&amp;, \|\|, ??
 4. Relational operators: ==, !=, ===, !===, &lt;, &lt;=, &gt;, &gt;=, **startswith**, **endswith**, **contains**, **matches**, **in**, **is**
 5. Addition and subtraction: +, -
 6. Multiplication, division and bitwise shift operators: \*, /, %, &lt;&lt;, &gt;&gt;
 7. Exponentiation: \*\*
 8. Postfix unary operators: ++, --, !
 9. Prefix unary operators: +, -, !, ~, ++, --
 10. Wrapping and special binary operators: (), [], **switch**, **with**

 ## Expressions

 An expression is any combination of operands and operators that can produce a value.
-An operand can be a literal value, a named constant, a reference to a variable, a reference to a list item, a reference to a field or property, a function or method call, the keyword **this**, an assignment, a unary expression, a binary expression, a ternary expression or any of these into parenthesis.
+An operand can be a literal value, a named constant, a reference to a variable, a reference to a list item, a reference to a field or property, a function or method call, the keyword **this**, an assignment, a unary expression, a binary expression, a ternary expression or any of these wrapped into parentheses.

 ## Assignments

 An assignment is a particular kind of expression where a value is set to a location in memory.
 So it's made of two child expressions: the **lvalue** which represents the memory location about to be set, and the **rvalue** which represents the value that's being assigned to the lvalue.
 Both children are separated by an operator.
 The typical assignment operator in AddyScript is the equal sign (=).
 So an assignment in AddyScript typically looks like this:

 ```
 lvalue = rvalue;
 ```

 But AddyScript provides other assignment operators which are combinations of binary arithmetic or logical operators with the equal sign.
 When such an operator is used, the initial value of lvalue is combined with rvalue using the given binary operator and then the result is reassigned to lvalue.
 The complete list of these combined operators is given in the table below:

 |Operator|Equivalence|
 |:-:|-|